jtauber/music-theory-texts/riemann-nature-of-harmony/raw.md

 are set in vibration by sound waves, according to the laws of sympathetic

 \* “Die Lehre von den Tonempfindungen als physiologische Grundlage für die Theorie der Musik” (1863, 4th Auflage, 1877).
-There is an English translation of this work.— <sc>Translator</sc>.
+There is an English translation of this work.—Tʀᴀɴsʟᴀᴛᴏʀ.

 ---